New Hampshire Divorce Lawyer

 - The spouse asking for spousal support, or alimony, must not have enough income, property or both to support themselves, or to maintain a lifestyle fairly similar to the one they had during the marriage;

-- The spouse who would be paying spousal support, or alimony, must be able to afford paying the amount of support requested, in addition to supporting themselves.
+- The spouse who would be paying spousal support, or alimony, must be able to afford to pay the amount of support requested, in addition to supporting themselves.

 - Source of income and the total amount of money each spouse earns or receives